My easy recipe for Vegan General Tso’s Cauliflower is spicy-sweet and tangy like the original and will please

 - 3 cups of oil for frying

 Mince the garlic, chilli, and ginger finely.
 Heat a pan with 1 tbsp of oil and fry ginger, chilli, and garlic for about 2 minutes.
 Add the tomato paste and fry for another minute.

 Add orange juice, soy sauce, rice vinegar, and sugar.
 Bring to a boil and add the cornstarch slurry.
 Let the sauce thicken, stirring constantly, then turn the heat down to low and let simmer while you prepare the cauliflower.

-Break the cauliflower into 5 cm rosettes and put them aside in a medium bowl.
+Break the cauliflower into 5 cm florets and put them aside in a medium bowl.